🕒 Reading Time: 10 minutes

 Fubo Sports Network is a nice surprise if you’re looking for free sports content.

-It’s available on platforms such as Roku Channel and Samsung TV Plus, and features live games from smaller leagues, international sports, and original sports programming.
+It’s available on platforms such as Roku Channel and Samsung TV Plus, and features live games from minor leagues, international sports, and original sports programming.

 Access varies by platform but generally doesn’t require a Fubo subscription.